cyryl1/bank_js/README.md

 npm run dev
 ```

+### ⚠️ Note
+To sign up, use valid US states (2-letter abbreviations) and a valid postal code — otherwise, it won't work.
+Thank you!

 ### 🙏 Acknowledgements
 Special thanks to JavaScript Mastery (JSM) for the continuous inspiration and educational resources that helped shape the foundation of this project.